Daegybyte/distarb/README.md

  -

 If the above fails and you are having environment issues,  A `.yml` of the conda environement to run the application can be found [here](https://anaconda.org/daegybyte/distarb).

-If all else fails and you cannot get distarb to run at all, maybe consider a different field.

 ## Instructions: